sankalptipnis/dotfiles/instructions/info.md

     ```

 ## Duti
-1. Get default application information for e.g. jpg files:
+- Get default application information for e.g. jpg files:
     ```bash
     _EXT=jpg
     duti -x $_EXT
     ```

 ## LaTeX
-1. Compile command:
+- Compile command:
 	```bash
 	cd build
 	latexmk --output-directory=. -pdflua -shell-escape ../source/hello.tex
 	```
-2. Jump from the pdf to source code:
+- Jump from the pdf to source code:
    ```
    Shift + Cmd + Click
    ```
-3. Jump from the source code to the pdf:
+- Jump from the source code to the pdf:
     ```
     VSCode: Cmd + Option + j
     Sublime Text: Cmd + l; j
     ```

 ## VSCode
-1. Save list of installed extensions
+- Save list of installed extensions
     ```bash
     code --list-extensions > Codefile
     ```
+- Markdown extensions:
+  1. Markdown All In One: Improved editing, like auto numbered lists etc.
+  2. Markdown+Math: Dedicated math support as recommended by Markdown All In One docs
+  3. Markdown Preview Enhanced: Different preview (e.g. themes) to in-house one + export to pdf using pandoc + some extra functions (some redundant), uses own math rendering
+  4. Markdown Table: Better support for formatting tables

 ## CERN

-### Renew Grid Certificate
+#### Renew Grid Certificate
 (based on https://www.sdcc.bnl.gov/information/getting-started/installing-your-grid-certificate and https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html)
 1. Request a new grid user certificate from [here](https://ca.cern.ch/ca/)
 2. Set a grid password (Recommended: Use the same password as for the previous certificate)